Libensemble/libensemble/docs/tutorials/aposmm_tutorial.rst

 uniformly sampled points, it will begin at most ``max_active_runs``  local optimization runs.

-Each local optimization run provides a new point to APOSMM, which gives them to the manager to be evaluated by the simulation routine.
-As runs complete, additional local optimization runs may be started, or additional uniformly sampled points may be evaluated.
+As function values are returned to APOSMM, APOSMM gives them to each local optimization run in order to generate the next point(s); these are returned to the manager to be evaluated by the simulation routine.
+As runs complete (a minimum is found, or some termination criteria for the local optimization run is satisfied), additional local optimization runs may be started or additional uniformly sampled points may be evaluated.
 This continues until a ``STOP_TAG`` is sent by the manager, for example when the budget of simulation evaluations has been exhausted, or when a sufficiently "good" simulation output has been observed.